Kidney function tests

-Your kidneys are important because they filter waste from your body and regulate the salts in your blood.
-There are many reasons your kidneys may not work effectively.
+Your The kidneys are important because they filter waste from your the body and regulate the salts in your the blood.
+There are many reasons your the kidneys may not work effectively.
 Kidney function tests can help your doctor check your kidney function and to monitor it over time.

 Several blood and urine tests can provide information about your kidney function.